-This article is going to be a complete information about the JSON Web Token.
+This article is going to be a piece of complete information about the JSON Web Token.
 If you find JWT hard, difficult to grasp, and just want an easy answer to the question “What the heck is JWT?” then this article is for you.

 This article is going to be a complete answer to all your questions.